Skip to main content

 A proper CAC optimization review should include:

-When we enter as a fractional CMO, we typically compress this into an operating cadence: weekly funnel readout, segment-level performance review, message testing plan, and sales feedback loop.
+When we enter as a fractional CMO, we usually fold this into a weekly operating cadence: a funnel readout, a segment-level performance review, a message testing plan, and a sales feedback loop.
 The point is not more reporting.
 The point is to stop guessing.

 Where teams get this wrong